LaughingHyena279/BoxOfRockets/README.md

 ## Optional Mods
 The following mods are optional, and can either be left disabled, or you can enable them as you wish:
+- TweakScale - Allows you to change sizes of many parts in the hangars.
+Seen as 'Cheaty' by many serious players.
 - MechJeb - Adds autopilot options that can be unlocked as you progress through the tech tree.
-Seen as 'Cheaty' by many serious KSP players.
+Also seen as cheaty.
 - WarpDrive - Adds a simple warp drive, highly suggested if not using KSP Interstellar Extended, as there are many very far away planets and stars.
 - KSP Interstellar Extended - Very detailed, and complex mod that adds FTL travel.
 - HyperEdit - A cheat mod which adds some nice things.